steveloughran/engineering-proposals/refactoring-s3a.md

 Other than idenfiying the issue (assume 1 day), we are not trying to fix it ourselves, so it is a low-cost issue.

-However,  [HADOOP-18945](https://issues.apache.org/jira/browse/HADOOP-18945) is related and that appears taken a week.
+However,  [HADOOP-18945](https://issues.apache.org/jira/browse/HADOOP-18945) is related and that appears to have taken a week.

 #### [HADOOP-19272](https://issues.apache.org/jira/browse/HADOOP-19272).
 S3A: AWS SDK 2.25.53 warnings logged about transfer manager not using CRT client.